SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 much more concise and predictable than their counterparts in C, and thus they avoid executing multiple ``switch`` cases by mistake.

-If you really need C-style fallthrough behavior, you can opt in to this behavior on a case-by-case basis with the ``fallthrough`` keyword.
+If you need C-style fallthrough behavior, you can opt in to this behavior on a case-by-case basis with the ``fallthrough`` keyword.
-The example below uses ``fallthrough`` to create a textual description of a number:
+The example below uses ``fallthrough`` to create a textual description of a number.

 .. testcode:: fallthrough